 A vital part of the CARES Act is the Paycheck Protection Program, a $349 billion loan program available through the Small Business Administration.
-The purpose of the Paycheck Protection Program is to help small businesses keep their employees on payroll.
+The purpose of the Paycheck Protection Program is to help small businesses keep their employees on the payroll.
 For example, the money can be used for payroll costs, interest on mortgages, rent, and utilities.
-The loan can be fully forgiven if 75% of the forgiven amount is used for payroll and employees are kept on payroll for eight weeks.
+The loan can be fully forgiven if 75% of the forgiven amount is used for payroll and employees are kept on the payroll for eight weeks.
 For more information, read all of the details on this fact sheet from the Department of Treasury’s website.
 The U.S. Chamber of Commerce has also published a Small Business Guide and Checklist.

 Economic Injury Disaster Loan

 The Small Business Administration also offers a disaster loan for small businesses suffering from temporary revenue loss.
 Loans of up to $2 million per business are available and loan advances of $10,000 can be issued within 3 days of application.